jaxernst/juice-docs/docs/user/project.md

 The total number of tokens issued when this project is paid 1 ETH.
 Some of these tokens may be reserved by the project, and the rest are sent to the payer.

+*How to choose:* The protocol calculates everything proportionately, so this number doesn't matter too much.
+1,000,000 is a good starting point for most projects.

 #### Reserved rate

 As tokens are issued, you can set aside a percentage of them for the wallets and Juicebox projects of your choosing.
 With a reserved rate of 20%, 20% of tokens are redirected towards whoever is on your list.

+*How to choose:* If you need to offer full refunds, set this to 0%.
+Reserved rates can vary widely — projects set this anywhere from 0% to 50%.

 #### Issuance reduction rate

 This makes your token more expensive over time.
 With an issuance reduction rate of 5%, your tokens will get 5% more expensive each cycle, even if you don't edit the cycle.

+*How to choose:* The issuance reduction rate can have a dramatic effect: the higher you set it, the more you reward earlier supporters over later ones.
+Most projects will keep this disabled, or use a rate from 1-3%.

 #### Redemption rate